 Transparent Interface CSC and VPS.
 The CSC must be able to access information on video transactions and violations for processing a potential customer or a customer whose account has been changed to a violation account.
-The VPS must have access to the CSC data and accounts if a an unregistered video violator customer claims to be a registered video or ETC customer or some other circumstance that would require access and transferring of a violation to an ETC the transaction to the appropriate account.
+The VPS must have access to the CSC data and accounts if a video violator claims to be a customer or some other circumstance that would require access and transferring of a violation to an ETC transaction.

 Video Toll Transactions.
 The RBOC shall be capable of identifying ETC customers and video customers, via the comparison of the image review file to the customer license plate data.
 If a license plate is read and determined to be that of a Transponder account holder, the transaction shall be posted to the ETC account, but identified as captured by video.
 This is referred to as a V-toll by some operators.
-The CSC application shall be able to reconcile all transactions, including V-tolls and unregistered video transactions violations, within the CSC and send them back to the Back Office Host.
+The CSC application shall be able to reconcile all transactions, including V-tolls and violations, within the CSC and send them back to the Back Office Host.
 The CSC shall recognize when customers have multiple V-tolls and provide notification letters, text messages, or e-mails based on the Joint Board's Business Rules.

-The RBOC shall accommodate the efficient conversion of a an unregistered video account violator to either an ETC customer or a RV customer.
-When an account opening is initiated by using a an unregistered vehicle owner's violator's name, address, or license plate, a message shall indicate that the outstanding violations transactions must be resolved before proceeding.
+The RBOC shall accommodate the efficient conversion of a violator to either an ETC customer or a RV customer.
+When an account opening is initiated by using a violator's name, address, or license plate, a message shall indicate that the outstanding violations must be resolved before proceeding.

-When accounts are converted from violation unregistered vehicle accounts to ETC accounts or VTC registered vehicle accounts, or vice-versa, no prior account history shall be lost or deleted.
+When accounts are converted from violation accounts to ETC accounts or VTC accounts, or vice-versa, no prior account history shall be lost or deleted.
 For example, if a long-standing violation account is ultimately settled and converted to an ETC account, the history of violations and payments shall not be lost.